 While organizations may feel the need to “pay off” their five-year-old TDM Private Branch Exchange before they adopt voice-over-IP (VoIP), the decision not to switch can often end up costing more than the switch itself.

-How Much Do Premises-Based Phone Systems Cost?
+How Much Does Your On-Premises Phone System Cost?

 The hard costs of premise-based phone systems typically range from $3,000 to $5,000 for the average small business with 5 to 10 lines.
 As we'll show you below, cloud-based phone systems can deliver significant savings by comparison.